-Below are the weekly requests for articles from Diana and the editorial team.
+Hi Everyone!
+Below are the weekly requests for articles from Cris, Kim and the editorial team.
 Please use this list as inspiration to write pieces and publish them to your profile.
-And, as a reminder, Diana and her team will edit articles after they're published.
+Reminder: Kim and her team will edit articles after they're published.
 Edits will be limited to content, typos, SEO help, image changes and clarity.

 If your article requires major edits, we may not promote it due to time constraints.
 Please refer to the Better Blogger Guide for answers to your questions, and remember to bring questions/requests/inquires to Office Hours each Thursday at 12pm EST. If you need a copy of the Better Blogger Guide, please let us know.
 You're also welcome to email Melanie or Tina with questions/requests.
 You can reach Melanie here and Tina here.

 If you've found this page and you're not yet a member of YourTango Experts, please email Tina to discuss the details and learn how you can get involved.

 Breaking News: Breaking news will be updated daily before noon.
 Stories will encompass current events that require a quick turnaround.
 Deadlines will be given for each story.
 Please check in daily to see what is new in the world!
 Please email Cris (Cris@yourtango.com) if you are a PR member or Kim (Kim@yourtango.com) if you a general member once you have written your article.

 - No current breaking news stories.

 Don't forget to answer an Ask YourTango question from our readers!
 Keep your answers under 400 words and please do mention that you are a YourTango Expert and link to your page.